ihdk/movie-database/README.md

 ### Movie Search

 Movie search is the main page of application.
 Allows you to process search query and display found movies in the grid.
-Data are fetched from database using [Axios](https://www.npmjs.com/package/react-axios) and [ReactQuery](https://www.npmjs.com/package/react-query) maintain fetched and cached query results.
+Data is fetched from the database using [Axios](https://www.npmjs.com/package/react-axios) and [ReactQuery](https://www.npmjs.com/package/react-query) maintains fetched and cached query results.
-Found results are stored locally in browser using [React Persist](https://www.npmjs.com/package/redux-persist) to maintain results and scroll position even the user leave application or browse through application routes.
+Found results are stored locally in the browser using [React Persist](https://www.npmjs.com/package/redux-persist) to maintain results and scroll position even if the user leaves application or browses through application routes.

-Movies are loaded from database in groups of 10 movies (limitation of OMDb API) with ability to load more movies using button under the grid with movies.
+Movies are loaded from the database in groups of 10 movies (limitation of OMDb API) with ability to load more movies using a button under the grid with movies.

-Every movie can be added to own favourite list by clicking on the star icon displayed with movie.
+Every movie can be added to your own favourite list by clicking on the star icon displayed with the movie.

 Main component: `MovieSearch` in `./src/components/movie-search/MovieSearch`